sabikrahat/blogger_spirit/README.md

 # Blogger Spirit

-## A django project where we use mongodb & oracle database as backend.
+## A django project where we use mongodb & xampp database as backend.

 ### Group Members:
 - Md.
 Sabik Alam Rahat (Id: 2019-1-60-256)